laitoussyassine/CRUD-Recipe-API-with-ExpressJS-and-MongoDB/README.md

 - Image upload for recipe items using Multer.
 - MongoDB storage for recipe data.
 - Express.js for handling API routes.
+- User authentication using bcrypt and JWT.
+- Input validation using the `validator` library.

 ## Getting Started